IBM-Cloud/docs/runtimes/dotnet/index.md

 They combine to enable modern, cloud-based web applications.
 {: shortdesc}

-# Supported versions
-{: #supported_versions}
-This buildpack supports the following versions, those marked as deprecated will be removed in a future buildpack release:

-1. .NET Core 1.0.0-rc2-final (beta) (deprecated)
-2. .NET Core 1.0.0
-3. .NET Core 1.0.1

 ## Detection
 {: #detection}
 The Bluemix ASP.NET Core buildpack is used if there are one or more folders containing both a project.json and at least one .cs file anywhere in the application,